-SAN DIEGO, Calif., INDIANAPOLIS, Ind., and CAMBRIDGE, Mass. - May 5, 2009 - Amylin Pharmaceuticals, Inc., (Nasdaq: AMLN), Eli Lilly and Company (NYSE: LLY) and Alkermes, Inc. (Nasdaq: ALKS) today announced that a New Drug Application (NDA) for exenatide once weekly has been submitted to the U.S. Food and Drug Administration (FDA).
+SAN DIEGO, INDIANAPOLIS & CAMBRIDGE, Mass., Jul 07, 2009 (BUSINESS WIRE) -- Amylin Pharmaceuticals, Inc., (Nasdaq: AMLN), Eli Lilly and Company (NYSE: LLY) and Alkermes, Inc. (Nasdaq: ALKS) today announced that the New Drug Application (NDA) for exenatide once weekly has been accepted for review by the U.S. Food and Drug Administration (FDA).

 Exenatide once weekly is an investigational sustained release medication for type 2 diabetes that is injected subcutaneously and administered only once a week.
-Exenatide is the active ingredient in BYETTA® (exenatide) injection, which is currently available in the U.S. and in many countries worldwide for people with type 2 diabetes who are unable to achieve good glycemic control with common oral therapies.
+Exenatide is the active ingredient in BYETTA^(R) (exenatide) injection, which is currently available in the U.S. and in many countries worldwide for people with type 2 diabetes who are unable to achieve good glycemic control with common oral therapies.